COLLECTIVE NOUNS

 colony of insects (nesting)

-infection, nightmare or troublesome of invasive plants
+infection or nightmare of invasive plants

 involucre (all the bracts of a flower)

-optic or wave of irises
+flamboyance, optic, sword or wave of irises

 jamboree of junipers